momokatte/s3-bulk-delete/README.md

 s3-bulk-delete
 ==============

-A Go app for batch-deleting files from an Amazon S3 bucket using the Multi-Object Delete operation.
+A Go app for bulk-deleting files from an Amazon S3 bucket using the Multi-Object Delete operation.

 Accepts a file containing batch numbers to skip so the input file can be run again after interruption.